bifrostinc/code-sync-mcp/README.md

 # Code Sync MCP Server

-**Hot reload your containerized applications directly from your IDE using MCP (Model Context Protocol).**
+**Hot reload your remote containerized applications directly from your IDE using MCP (Model Context Protocol).**

-Code Sync lets you edit code in your editor and instantly see changes reflected in running containers—no manual deployments, no waiting for CI/CD pipelines.
-Perfect for development environments where you want immediate feedback.
+The Code Sync MCP architecture bridges the gap between local development and remote containers - edit code in your local editor and instantly see changes reflected in containers running anywhere (staging, development clusters, cloud environments, or even production).
+No more manual deployments or waiting for CI/CD pipelines just to test a small change.

 ## What It Does

-- **Instant sync**: Changes in your editor appear immediately in your running containers
+- **Instant remote sync**: Changes in your local editor appear immediately in containers running anywhere
 - **Multi-environment support**: Each developer can have their own isolated environment
 - **Minimal container changes**: Just wrap your existing entrypoint—no Dockerfile rewrites needed
 - **IDE integration**: Works through MCP tools in editors like Cursor